jasminegao/bitlyAPI_tutorials/README.md

 * Shortening a link
 * Finding the categories of a webpage
 * Getting the number of clicks on a link
-* Returning phrases/keywords bursting in popularity
+* Returning phrases bursting in popularity
 * Searching all bitly links receiving clicks
 * Creating a bundle
 * Adding a link to a bundle